Learn Your Rights Under the Fair Debt Collection Practices Act

 If a consumer sends a written §1692g response within 30 days, the collection agent may not communicate with the consumer until it mails the consumer the requested verification of original creditor’s name and address.

 A debt collector may not reveal or discuss the nature of a consumer’s debts with third parties other than the consumer’s spouse or attorney.
-A collection agent may contact neighbors or co-workers only to obtain location information.
+A collection agent may contact neighbors or co-workers one time to obtain location information only.
 It may contact a third party again if it has reason to believe the information the party provided previously is false.

 Bills.com FDCPA FAQ